 - Using the first tool in the toolbar, you can send the report on to a printer.

 - Using the second tool you can print a single page of the report to the printer.

-- Using the third tool you can re-render the report into a preview form with much the same capabilities as the screen report.
+- Using the seventh tool you can save the report as a PDF.

 The full potential of reporting in Caliach Vision is barely touched upon here but suffice to say that all needs are met in the system, often with multiple alternatives, with some particularly useful innovations such as direct emails with PDF format attachments.

 You can round off the sales process by dispatching, sometimes known as shipping, the goods to the customer.
 We will assume that the parts ordered are in stock, or at least some are, and we decide it appropriate to partially ship what we have now.

 Normal business operation for most manufacturers would not involve jumping straight from creating a SO to dispatching it.
 This is only possible in a substantially Make-to-Stock environment and even then it would be normal to investigate the availability of stock with respect to other commitments to other customers.
 Caliach Vision supports this process with a number of review and analysis tools.
 More typically the SO would trigger production, which would be handled by MRP (Material Requirements Planning), WOs (Work Orders), Capacity Planning and Shopfloor Data Collection before Dispatch would take place.
 Consider this when further on in this tutorial, these topics are covered.